2 Chronicles Chapter 4

 “Basins”: or bowls, were to receive and hold the blood of the slain, about to be sprinkled for purification (see Exodus 24:6-8; 29:10-12; 20-21; Lev.
 1:5).

 The ten tables are the same as the ten candlesticks.
 There is sufficient room at the table for all of God’s people.
-The hundred basins of gold were to catch the blood in for the sprinkling of the blood.
+The hundred basins of gold for catching blood to be used in the sprinkling of the blood.

 2 Chronicles 4:9 “Furthermore he made the court of the priests, and the great court, and doors for the court, and overlaid the doors of them with brass.”